When you decide to start eating for hormone balance, it can be tricky knowing what to do with fatty foods.

-- increase weight loss.
+- support weight loss.

 - There are studies, such as this one, showing that people who eat a diet that is high in healthy fats, actually increase their metabolism.

-- There are hormones, such as leptin, that tells the body when it is time to stop eating.
+- There are hormones, such as leptin, that tell the body when it is time to stop eating.
 But unfortunately, there are hormone disruptors, such as the one I discuss here, that can totally mess up leptin signals.
 And that means you can find yourself eating nonstop!